 - A degree equivalent to a UK bachelor’s degree; and

-- A teaching position in a higher education institution.
+- A teaching position in a higher education institution at descriptor level 2.

 All applicants must have reached a minimum required standard of English language and are required to provide evidence of this.